agnegm/agnegm/README.md

 📊 **BI Developer | Data Enthusiast | SQL Ninja**

 👋 Hey there!
-I'm [Ahmed Negm], a passionate BI developer with a knack for turning data into actionable insights.
+I'm Ahmed Negm, a passionate BI developer with a knack for turning data into actionable insights.
 With a strong foundation in SQL and a love for crafting intuitive dashboards, I thrive on empowering businesses to make informed decisions.

 🚀 **Skills & Tools**:
 - <img src="https://img.icons8.com/color/48/000000/sql.png" alt="SQL Logo" width="20"/> SQL: Proficient in crafting complex queries and optimizing database performance.